zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-And that's it we are now apply to construct and call our `function_ref`.
-We can
-test our implementation:
+And that's it.
+We are now able to construct and call our `function_ref`.
+We can test our implementation:

 ```cpp
 #include <cassert>